RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this setting enabled, there is a Quit menu shown as the last entry on the main menu which provides options to quit ES-DE, to reboot the computer or to power off the computer.
 With this setting disabled, there will simply be an entry shown to quit the application instead of the complete quit menu.

-### Configure input

-This tool allows the configuration of button mappings for known or new input devices, as is explained [here](USERGUIDE-DEV.md#input-device-configuration).

 ### Quit
-The menu where you quit ES-DE, or reboot or power off your computer.
-This menu can be disabled using an option, and in this case it's replaced with a _Quit EmulationStation_ entry.
+The menu where you quit ES-DE, or reboot or power off your system.
+This menu is disabled by default, but can be enabled using a setting under _Other settings_.
+If disabled, the menu is replaced with a _Quit EmulationStation_ entry.

 **Quit EmulationStation**